sbt/zinc/CONTRIBUTING.md

 ## Reading up

-If this is the first time you contribute to Zinc, get some time to get familiar with Zinc.
+If this is your first time contributing to Zinc, take some time to get familiar with Zinc.
 To get you started as soon as possible, we have written a series of guides that explain the underlying concepts of Zinc and how incremental compilation works in 1.0.

 Guides:

 * [Understanding Incremental Recompilation](http://www.scala-sbt.org/0.13/docs/Understanding-Recompilation.html).
 * [Scala Lang blog post on Zinc release](https://www.scala-lang.org/blog/2017/01/03/zinc-blog-post.html).
 * All the issues and PRs labelled as `docs` will help you understand different